MAD9124-W20/p1-final-giftr-rach0022/README.md

 - [x] Add user authentication middleware and also the user routes to POST ( /auth/users create new user && /auth/tokens log in) and GET (get currently logged in user /auth/users/me)
 - [x] add PATCH route (to change password /auth/users/me) || having difficulties, first get the happy path (user is logged in and supplies a new password) working first, then add in the check for the old password and also the email for the account || nevermind while coding the happy path i figured out how to make sure the usr is the same as the logged in user and make the user have to supply the email and password
 - [ ] now to add the person model and a gift model to test out the person and gift routes
+- [x] image url is not working for either paths, make sure it is capitilized right